 A few years ago, I worked freelance for a horse-racing magazine.

-Everything went well at the start, but after a few assignments, I realized there was more to horse-racing than simply which horse finishes first (pardon my naivety).
-My eyes were opened to the world of gambling where people would do just about anything for a chance to win more money.
-Organizers would attempt to increase the betting pool by conducting fun-filled activities alongside the horse races that seemed harmless on the onset—like a family carnival for parents with young children, with “free” manicure and massage sessions.
-However, it was not a simple means of keeping the kids occupied but rather a way of tempting people to place more bets, such as placing five bets would entitle one to redeem a manicure session.
+After a few assignments, I realized there was more to horse-racing than meets the eye.
+“Harmless” and “fun-filled” activities alongside the horse races—like a family carnival for parents with young children, with “free” manicure and massage sessions—were not a simple means of keeping the family occupied.
+Instead, they were a way of tempting people to place more bets, where five bets would entitle one to redeem a manicure session.

-I was disturbed to discover that beneath all the buzz lay a dark side that capitalized on the punters’ greed.
+I was disturbed to discover the dark side that capitalized on the punters’ greed.
 Many would spend beyond what they could afford—often in four-figure amounts on each trip.
 Once, a woman told me that she had spent all her money and had no money left to go home.

 James points out this conflict of values, desires, and lifestyles between worldly people and God’s people in verse 4.
-He calls those who profess to be believers of God, but yet dally with the world as “adulterers”.
+He calls those who profess to be believers of God, but yet dally with the world as “adulterous people”.
 He warns them against being unfaithful to God.